ismut1008/PS5-JAILBREAK-PINAS-SlopPoops-WebHost/README.md

 For example:

-!4000 = means a delay of approximately: 4000 ms
-The following line specifies the ELF that should be loaded.
+!4000 (means a delay of approximately: 4000 ms) onionhen.elf (the following line specifies the ELF that should be loaded)

 --------------------------------------------